 STIGA Snowracer FSR GT

 Many sleds can race down a hill, but only one can call itself a snowracer.
 Literally, STIGA owns the trademark.
 Your kid will look X Games-ready atop this bad boy, especially considering it’s capable of this.
 (Might want to invest in a decent helmet while you’re at it.)
-They’ll also likely learn the a valuable lesson: just because you’re gripping a steering wheel doesn’t mean you’re going to avoid that tree.
+They’ll also likely learn a valuable lesson: just because you’re gripping a steering wheel doesn’t mean you’re going to avoid that tree.

-The Plyfly is a Pinewood Derby-style go-kart that you snap together by hand (preferably like a euphoric Boy Scout while your family looks on, bewildered).
+The Plyfly is a Pinewood Derby-style go-kart holiday gift that you snap together by hand (preferably like a euphoric Boy Scout while your family looks on, bewildered).
 It arrives in 3 boxes – one with the deconstructed wooden frame, one with the fully constructed engine, and one with the hardware — and it can be assembled in a few hours.
 The 2.5-horsepower model goes 17 mph, while the 4-horsepower model tops out at 25 mph.
 Go earn that “Involved Dad” merit badge.

 L.L.
 Bean Sonic Snow Tube

 The Humvee of the hill, this snow tube was originally designed for commercial use, meaning you can jump on with confidence that it can handle all manner of tube-tearing ground effects and your own post-post-adolescent, dadbod physique.
-That’s key, because the inner circle is a touch large for small kids but perfect for father-kid tandem descents.
+That’s key, because the holiday gift’s inner circle is a touch large for small kids but perfect for father-kid tandem descents.

 NERF Battle Racer